 2) Tune Resume to match Career Goals

-From year to another, your career goals usually change; if you set up the right Goal-Setting for your career, it always needs to be updated for you to stay on track.
+From one year to another, your career goals usually change; if you set up the right Goal-Setting for your career, it always needs to be updated for you to stay on track.

 That should be reflected in your resume, tune your Resume Summary, Resume Objective, and other relevant resume sections to match your current career goals.
 As that will do a great favor for you, you are changing and getting more mature.
-So, you should make use of the life-experiences you gained.
+So, you should make use of the life experiences you gained.

 3) Add in the Metrics

-Every company will have metrics that will determine whether you are a good fit with the company or not.
+Every company will have metrics that will determine whether you are a good fit for the company or not.
 If you can help the company grow, manage their clients, or even increase sales volumes, then put these metrics on the resume.

 Not only do they help your resume stand out, but also it is an easy way to show off what you can do, and where you are as a professional.
 Examples of quantifiable metrics that you can highlight are (sales volumes, revenue increases, goals achieved, etc.).